JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8021 days**.

-And here is a just a random fact -  **James Bond is also known as Mr. Kiss-Kiss-Bang-Bang**.
+And here is a just a random fact -  **When Alexander Graham Bell invented the telephone back in 1876, only six phones were sold in the first month.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)